Where Should You Avoid Anchoring?

 Face the wind or the current.
 Reduce the engine’s speed and reverse it.
 Lower, not throw, the anchor as the boat begins to make a slight sternway through the water.
 Pull the anchor line to see how firmly it’s fixed after you’ve let around a third of your line out, and then proceed to drop the rode.

-Even if you don’t intend on anchoring very much, learning how to anchor a boat is a simple seamanship ability that any boater should practice.
-Understanding how to set and retrieve an anchor is crucial—not only can an anchor keep your boat anchored in a secluded cove for a few hours of swimming or an overnight stay, but it’s also an important piece of safety equipment.
+Even if you don’t intend to anchor a boat very much, learning how to anchor a boat is a simple seamanship ability that any boater should practice.
+Understanding how to set and retrieve an anchor is crucial—not only can an anchor keep your boat anchored in a secluded cove for a few hours of swimming or an overnight stay, but it’s also an essential piece of safety equipment.
 If your boat’s engine fails, a well-placed anchor will prevent your disabled vessel from drifting into a shoal or ashore, where it may be destroyed.

-We’ll just go over the basics here, and note that a good seamanship book or course would go into a lot more depth.
+We’ll review the basics here, but a good seamanship book or course would cover them in much more depth.

 - Determine the depth of the water where you want to anchor.

-- Calculate how much anchor scope you’ll need (a 7:1 ratio is recommended).
+- Calculate your anchor scope (a 7:1 ratio is recommended).

-- Lower the anchor and allow enough scope to be released before securing the rope to a bow cleat.
+- Lower the anchor and release enough scope before securing the rope to a bow cleat.

 - Make sure there’s no drag by calculating movement with landmarks or onboard electronics.